Service Pump & Supply

 Service Pump & Supply is a privately held regional American industrial distributor, enabling customers to transport and efficiently move water.
-The company provides products and service for the mining, manufacturing, and oil & gas industries, municipal & wastewater authorities, and electrical power generating plants.
+The company provides products and services for the mining, manufacturing, and oil & gas industries, municipal & wastewater authorities, and electrical power generation plants.

 History

-Service Pump & Supply (SPS) was established January 31, 1980 by Danny and Barbara Vance.
+Service Pump & Supply (SPS) was established January 31, 1980, by Danny and Barbara Vance.
 In a rented 2500 square ft. building in Barboursville, WV and with a ½ ton pick-up for sales calls and deliveries, the company's objective was to sell Stanco MSHA pumps and service other brands to the coal mines of southern West Virginia and Eastern Kentucky.

 In 1986, the company switched from carrying the Stanco brand to carrying Flygt pumps and eventually would grow to be Flygt's largest dewatering distributor worldwide.

 In 2008, the company began manufacturing rockdusters that reduce the risk of fire in underground coal mines.